DefinetlyNotAI/Test_generator/ReadMe.md

 and delete the file.

 The contents include:-
+- **CS** - Corrupted Start - System files were corrupted or not found - No logs will generate - This is a crash
 - **IC** - Incorrect Credentials - The user has inputted wrong username or password.
 - **UKF** - Unknown Failure - A very broad error, Check the logs for the exact source - Requires human intervention
 - **IAPI** - Invalid API - The config file's API is wrong and not part of the 4 [APIs](#database-expectations-api-)